Roofing Insurance FAQs

 Mortgage Company Procedures

-Most insurance companies will usually include both the homeowner’s and the mortgage company’s name on the first and, sometimes, the second check.
-Mortgage companies require the homeowner to endorse this check, and then send it to them.
+Most insurance companies will usually include both the homeowner’s and the mortgage company’s name on the first and sometimes the second check.
+Mortgage companies require the homeowner to endorse this check and send it to them.
 Each mortgage company has its own procedures for releasing funds back to the homeowner.
 Normally this is only after repairs have been done.
 The best thing to do is ask your mortgage company what documentation they require to release these funds.

 Please be aware that most settlement checks are valid for 180 days.
 If the homeowner allows this check to expire, the mortgage company will not honor it.
 Please ensure the mortgage company receives this check before it expires.

 Some mortgage companies will require extensive documentation, and possibly an inspection by one of their representatives.
 Because Bob Behrends Roofing, LLC has assisted many homeowners with this process, we are familiar with the requirements.
 Your sales representative will be happy to assist you however possible.
 We have found that faxing documentation directly to you mortgage company can be a big time saver to homeowners.
-We, here at Bob Behrends Roofing LLC, want to help your project move along quickly and efficiently and are willing to help in whatever way we can during this confusing process.
+We want to help your project move along quickly and efficiently and are willing to help in whatever way we can during this confusing process.